 Text Corrections by the Original Authors

 Another interesting feature of the Book of Mormon is the use of the word “or” where it appears the author is correcting, or at a minimum clarifying the words immediately preceding the “or”.
-There are eleven occurrences of the four-character sequence ” or,” [space, “o”, “r”, comma] in the text.
-Of these, two are particularly interesting.
+There are many occurrences of the four-character sequence ” or,” [space, “o”, “r”, comma] in the text.
+Of these, three are particularly interesting.

 - … they are written in the book which thou beheld proceeding out of the mouth of the Jew; and at the time they proceeded out of the mouth of the Jew, or, at the time the book proceeded out of the mouth of the Jew … 1 Nephi 14:15

-In both of these instances, the writer is making a correction.
+In all of these instances, the writer is making a correction.
+The third one is peculiar because the correction is so obvious.
 It could be called a clarification, of course, but if these words were written within the last few hundred years, the writer could easily have erased and written his preferred words.
 But that option is unavailable when you are engraving metal plates.

 Some Final Notes

 There have been thousands of changes made in the book since its first edition.
+In fact, some corrections were made during the first edition as people read the book and asked the printer to fix things.
 The majority of these were spelling and punctuation, which is not a surprising fact considering the fact that the typesetting was a manual process and the original manuscript given to the printer was completely devoid of punctuation.
 Many textual changes have come in later editions like the “rent” one above.
 One might say that they prove that the book was not translated by the gift and power of God.
 However, such a statement presumes God would prevent any errors from occurring.
 I think it is impossible that any study of any part of life on earth could support such a claim.
 It is more likely, I think, that God wanted the Hebrew to show through.